LightTag/user_guide/source/annotating/editor.rst

       Basic Annotating

-The Annotation view will always display the :ref:`task` to be done now.
+The Annotation view will always display the task to be done now.
 In the center of the screen you'll see the text to be annotated, to its right the list of :ref:`Tags<tag>` from the tasks :ref:`schema` and a few buttons.

 Selecting a Tag